 Le Petit Prince Bilingual: this is a classic, if you haven't read it, you must, right now!

-Power Strip: this power strip is light and compact, and it does NOT have surge protection which is what you want.
-American surge protector strip will trip the general at our house in France, we don't know why, but it works every time.
+Power Strip: some hotel rooms in France don't have enough plugs.
+This power strip is light and compact, and it does NOT have surge protection which is what you want.
+American surge protector strip will trip the general at our house in France, we don't know why, but it happens every time.
 So if you bring some other power strip, make sure it doesn't have surge protection or it'll be useless.

 Microfiber Travel Towel: this towel is great and you cannot do better for the price.
 It won't take up half of your carry-on and it works well.
 OK, I like extra heavy cotton hotel towels better, but this will do the trick and it dries fast.

 Moleskin Notebook: so you can write down what you do every day on your trip, because after a while it all becomes a blur.
 Notebooks make a great gift for someone who is planning for a trip, it means all the things they can look forward to.

 Ticket Stub Organizer: this is great for travelers and people who like to collect small mementos that will mean a lot to them in a few months or years.
 Looking at old tickets stubs or menus or business cards is a great way to journal your life and interests.

 Movies for the Francophile: this is my list of favorite French movies.